X

 |---|---|---|---|

-Since amoxicillin is primarily excreted by the kidneys, the dose must be adjusted in patients with reduced kidney function.
-Patients with chronic kidney disease should discuss dosing with their doctor.
+As amoxicillin is excreted predominantly via the kidneys, the dose must be adjusted in impaired kidney function.
+Patients with chronic kidney disease should discuss the dose with their doctor.

 | GFR (ml/min) | Recommendation |